 Section 9 of the Bill prohibits threatening or harrassing behaviour, protesting, footpath interference, and the recording of persons entering an abortion facility, within 150m of a premises providing abortion, known as 'access zone' legislation.

 There are only two private medical clinics providing termination of pregnancy services in Tasmania, both located in Hobart.
-See our clinic locations page for more info.

 In Western Australia, provisions relating to abortion are found in the Criminal Code and the Health Act.
 Abortion is legal if performed before 20 weeks gestation, with further limitations for women under 16.